 Many of Hampton Roads’ schools are highly ranked and offer a plethora of extracurriculars from athletics to the performing arts.
 This is just a sampling of the many unique programs available in each city, and at the end of the day, you will find a more than suitable education offering for your kids.

-What is There to Do?
+What is There to Do in Hampton Roads?

 Recreational and social opportunities here are expansive.
 While obvious, there is nothing quite like the Virginia Beach Oceanfront.
 However, there is plenty more to do in Virginia Beach including First Landing State Park, Back Bay National Wildlife Refuge, and the Virginia Aquarium in addition to numerous restaurants and bars that many consider to be the best in the area.